 Leeds confirm £25m James transfer from Manchester United

-Leeds United have confirmed they have landed Daniel James on a permanent transfer from Manchester United.
+Leeds United have confirmed the arrival of Daniel James on a permanent transfer from Manchester United - over two-and-a-half years on from his aborted arrival at Elland Road.

-James joins for a reported £25 million ($34m) fee and has signed a contract at Elland Road through 2026.
+The Wales international has joined the Whites for a reported £25 million ($34m) fee, on a five-year deal that runs through 2026 in West Yorkshire.

-The 23-year-old joins Leeds after spending just over two seasons at Old Trafford, having signed from Swansea City in 2019.
+The 23-year-old infamously saw a move from Swansea City to Leeds collapse at the last hour of the January transfer window in 2019, and subsequently signed for the Red Devils that summer.

 Editors' Picks